KillianDavitt/mixnet-user-study/webapp/README.md

 This webapp consists of two main components:

-1. Python baklend, powered by flask
+1. Python backend, powered by flask, storing results into sqlite
 2. A complex JavaScript frontend made to simulate a user collaborating with a study participant.

 ## Requirements